vinnywiz/Peer-to-Peer-Lending/README.md

 The distribution is right skewed and also consistent with the fact that more people tend to pay smaller loans quickly

-A plot of defaulting customers
+A plot of listings with Bad Loan Status.
+The below scatterplot shows in Yellow the customers who have a Bad Loan in yellow.
+They represent a very small population size.

 ![image](results/output/Scatter_Plot_Without_Smote.png)